Getting started

 Point it at your content

-If your content lives in content/*.ts files with plain object or array default exports, there's nothing to configure.
+If your content lives under content/ as TypeScript, JSON, or markdown files (the default globs are content/*/.{ts,json,md} and src/content/*/.{ts,json,md}), there's nothing to configure.
 Otherwise, add an editsy.config.ts at the project root:

 export default {